 Rachel Bayer (she/her) is a PhD Researcher & Government of Ireland Postgraduate Scholar in the School of Geography at University College Dublin (UCD).
-Centered in the areas of queer/sexualities geographies, her doctoral research focuses on asexual geographies - exploring ace people’s everyday experiences of space, and the spatialities of asexuality & compulsory sexuality in Ireland.
-Through this work, Rachel is also interested in the critical insights and transformative potentials that asexual perspectives can offer to queer understandings of space, sexuality, and identity.
+Centered in the areas of queer/sexualities geographies, her doctoral research focuses on asexual geographies - exploring ace people’s everyday worlds, and the spatialities of asexuality & compulsory sexuality in Ireland.
+Through this work, Rachel is also interested in asexuality’s expansive queer potentials to extend and rework our understandings of sexuality & space.

 Prior to her PhD, Rachel completed a Master’s in Critical Geographies at UCD where she explored ‘Ace Spaces’ in Ireland, and began to develop conceptualizations of the ‘allosexualization of space.’
 She also holds a BA in Linguistics from the University of Michigan.